Date(s) - 02/25/2022

 This class will teach you the basics in Encaustic painting.
 Learn how to melt the medium and keep it within a safe working temperature, tools required and safety precautions to get you started.
 Experiment with different materials to create an 8 x 8 collage.
 All materials are included.
 CDC guidelines will be followed and masks are requested for unvaccinated students.

-DATES: January 21st or February 25th
+DATES: February 25th or March 25th

 TIME: 10AM TO 3PM – Lunch Break Incl.